2022 European heatwaves: Austria

-On 30 June, a temperature of 36.7 C was recorded in Bad Deutsch-Altenburg.
+On 30 June, a temperature of 36.7 C was recorded in Bad Deutsch-Altenburg, this was also Austria's heat record for June.

 On 5 August, a temperature of 36.3 C was recorded in Austria's capital city Vienna.

 Belgium

 On 19 July, the temperature reached 38.1 C in Uccle, with the highest temperature that day being 40.0 C in Kapelle-op-den-Bos.

 Croatia

 The heat dome which caused extreme temperatures in north-west Europe was expected to affect Croatia from 21 to 24 July.
 Temperatures peaked on 23 July, reaching 38-39 C in cities including Zagreb, Osijek, Karlovac, Slavonski Brod, Knin.
 The highest temperature of 39.4 C was recorded in Valpovo.
 Temperatures exceeding 40 C were also recorded, but only at unofficial weather stations.
 The heat was ended the same day by a cold front in continental Croatia, but higher temperatures continued in the southern part of the country, which had been suffering a drought since 2021.